caryoscelus/heavy-bright-sun-wip/chapters/xxx-sasha-papers-01.md

 headed for—— aww, wait a second, i said i won't be writing fanfic this time.
 So lets get back to reality: i'm sitting in a distressingly old suburban train.
-It's past ten in the evening and i'm starting to feel sleepy, but it's still more than hour before my destination.
+It's past ten in the evening and i'm starting to feel sleepy, but it's still more than an hour before my destination.
 Well, i suppose i can blame myself for choosing such transportation.

-Anyway, i've tried to look through the window, but it's too dark to be interesting.
+Anyway, i tried to look through the window, but it's too dark to be interesting.
 Then i looked at the passengers, but i just wasn't in the mood for that.
-So then i picked up my laptop and ended up writing this stuff.
+And that's how i picked up my laptop and ended up writing this stuff.
 I guess it's just my old habit: write when i have nothing better to do (have i told you i ended up being professional journalist that way?
 Well, now i have).

 Interestingly enough i hadn't been writing about myself, at least not in recent years.
 Even if it was quite often that i gave my characters or plot one or two